reige15/final_project_Reige.md/README.md

 ## Final Project Process

-# Part 1: Health Literacy in The United States, a Leading Social Disparity in Health Care
+# Part I: Health Literacy in The United States, a Leading Social Disparity in Health Care

 ## Outline:
 High level summary: The Health Literacy Rate in the United States is much lower than other developed countries.
 Through this data visualization I will attempt to show the discrepency by country and metrics that give insight into the problem further.